-- Alternate night with Koji Pads & Glow Bright for that 1-2 punch!
+- Alternate each night with Koji-C Pads & Lumify Pads for that 1-2 punch!

 Pro Tips for Reversing Sun Damage or Pigmentation

-- For an alternative to Koji Pads, use Hydroquinone.
-The Complexion Correction Pads are great to mix in from time to time.
-You can alternate between these and Koji.
+- For an alternative to Koji-C Pads, use Hydroquinone which can be found in our Lumify pads.
+The Lumify pads are great to mix in from time to time.
+You can alternate between these and Koji-C pads.

-- For a boost, use the Retinol Pads right on top of your Glow Bright Pads.
-This drives the Glow Bright in deeper and aids in anti-aging.
+- For a boost, use retinol right on top of your Lumify Pads.
+This drives the Lumify pads in deeper and aids in anti-aging.

 Questions, Help, Recommendations!?
 I do complimentary consulting and ship all over the USA!
 Fill out the skincare form on my blog.